ShubhangiSingh7/Streamlit-Cancer-Predict/README.md

-"# Streamlit-Cancer-Predict"
+# Streamlit-Cancer-Predict

-"# To run this app in your Local System type - Streamlit run app/main.py - in the Command Prompt"
+# To run this app in your Local System type - Streamlit run app/main.py - in the Command Prompt